mukhes3/UNCURL_release/README.md

 [M,W,CostPerIter] = RunStateEstimation(X,k,Dist,M0,eps,IterMax);
 ```

-Note: In case qualitative information is available, the output of the qualNorm function can be used as the M0 here.
+**Note:** In case qualitative information is available, the output of the qualNorm function can be used as the M0 here.

 ### Dimensionality reduction
-Suppose you now have the M and the W matrices from the previous step.
+Suppose you now have the M and the W matrices from the state estimation step.
 You can convert the data to l dimensions using UNCURL.
 The function to do so is specified as follows:

 Inputs:
 M - Estimated 'archetypal' transcriptomic states (dimension is 'genes X cell types')